AilHakim/JomMasjid/README.md

 | 4 | `[Member 4]` | `[Matric No.]` | Mosque Finder (`mosques.dart`) — Google Places API integration |
 | 5 | `[Member 5]` | `[Matric No.]` | Donation module (`donation_screen.dart`, `admin_donation_screen.dart`) |

-> If your group has fewer members, merge modules evenly (e.g. Feed + Auth) so the
-> workload stays balanced, as required by the project instructions.

 ---